mediachain/mediachain/rfc/mediachain-rfc-4.md

 ### Metadata Persistence

-The flow of metadata in the system follows the path from sources to readers through IPLD.
+The flow of metadata in the system follows the path from sources to readers through IPFS.
 When a reader receives a statement and adds it to its local store, it also fetches the associated metadata.
-Client readers are not expected to reseed the object in IPLD, especially if they operate in a disconnected fashion.
+Client readers are not expected to reseed the object in IPFS, especially if they operate in a disconnected fashion.

-In order to avoid overloading the source with IPLD requests and provide availability even when the source is offline, the metadata is reseeded by caches who follow the relevant namespaces.
+In order to avoid overloading the source with IPFS requests and provide availability even when the source is offline, the metadata is reseeded by caches who follow the relevant namespaces.
 Longer term metadata persistence in the form of archive files is provided by archivers.
 These basic services will be supported by organizations using the mediachain per normal course of operation.

-The issue of persistent seeding in IPLD is a little more complicated.
+The issue of persistent seeding in IPFS is a little more complicated.
 Firstly, a seeder must consume memory, storage, and egress bandwidth in order to serve the objects.
-Secondly, IPLD publishing creates system traffic in the form of DHT provider announcements.
-Thus, a form of incentives needs to be devised to encourage and justify persistent IPLD seeding for high value namespace.
+Secondly, IPFS publishing creates system traffic in the form of DHT provider announcements.
+Thus, a form of incentives needs to be devised to encourage and justify persistent IPFS seeding for high value namespace.
 This can be achieved with an application-specific coin like filecoin or through a well established blockchain.